ck4445/OSSCC-/README.md

 1. Create balance-modifying APIs for all currencies and give each other access.
 2. Make all projects detect comments on a specific project and update balances based on what transactions people do in the comments.
+3. Make a project with cloud requests for clicking and stuff.

 I, Coockat444, personally prefer option 2, but it would require more work from all of us (not too much though).